 Beginners' Course Introduction

-The course will consist of six lessons, each of one and a half hours duration within a two hour session time to allow for equipment set-up and take-down.
+The course will consist of five lessons, each of one and a half hours duration within a two hour session time to allow for equipment set-up and take-down.

 All equipment will be provided, free of additional charge for the duration of the course.